 Without a phone: 2000 to 3500

-The average amount of pages from a book I read:
+The average amount of pages read a day:

 My grades in college: